5G carrier biz, R&D investment to help Huawei thrive: Report

-New Delhi, Aug 13 (IANS) Hit hard by the US sanctions on the consumer side, the 5G carrier and enterprise businesses will play a more important role in Huaweis overall growth over the next several years, according to a new report.
+New Delhi: Hit hard by the US sanctions on the consumer side, the 5G carrier and enterprise businesses will play a more important role in Huaweis overall growth over the next several years, according to a new report.

 An expansion in home market and R&D investments could be the foundation of Huawei's survival plan, said market research firm Strategy Analytics.